CingisAlexander/CingisAlexander.github.io/adjusting_keras_loop.md

 So, here I will partially implement a very nice idea of the paper [Neural Cleanse: Identifying and Mitigating Backdoor Attacks in Neural Networks](https://sites.cs.ucsb.edu/~bolunwang/assets/docs/backdoor-sp19.pdf).
 The presented implementation is based on [Bolun Wang](https://github.com/bolunwang/backdoor)'s implementation, Bolun Wang is one of the authors of the above paper.

-The explanation of the Keras’  `get_update` and `function` unctions is based on [Javier](https://towardsdatascience.com/keras-custom-training-loop-59ce779d60fb)'s excellent article.
+The explanation of the Keras’  `get_update` and `function` is based on [Javier](https://towardsdatascience.com/keras-custom-training-loop-59ce779d60fb)'s excellent article.

 This project is divided into two sections.
 In the first section, I will formally express the idea of the above paper of how certain patterns could be revealed.
 In the second part, I will explain and show how the idea can be implemented.

 ### First section
 Suppose a neural network $\mathcal{M}$ that classifies traffic signs, and a dataset $X = (x_1, \ldots, x_n)$, $Y = (y_1, \ldots, y_n)$ where $n$ represents number of samples, $x_i$ is a RGB image of a traffic sing of size $(32, 32, 3)$ and $y_i \in \[0, \ldots, 42\]$ represents the class of $x_i$.
 So, we have in total $43$ different traffic signs.

-Now, we would like to add some constant noise (also called _patern_) $p$ of size $(32, 32, 3)$ to an input $x_i$ so that our model $\mathcal{M}$ classifies the input with high probability as a predefined class.
-So, pattern $p$ causes that all inputs are going to be likely classified into one class.
-For instance, we would that all samples should be classified as class $y = 33$ if the pattern $p$ is added to the image.
+Now, suppose there exist a  constant noise (also called *pattern*) $p$ of size $(32, 32, 3)$ with the following property:<br>
+If the pattern is added to an image, then it causes that the image is with a high probability classified as class $y = 33$, for instance.

 The questions are:
 - how can we find such a pattern $p$?
-- what do we mean by _add_ $p$ to an image?
+- what do we mean by *add* $p$ to an image?

 To answer the above questions, we need to introduce a mask $m$ of size $(32, 32, 3)$.